lkubb/salt-certbot-formula/docs/README.rst

 ``certbot.sync_certs.config``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Creates an SSH private key and sends its associated public key to the mine for the borg server to recognize it.
+Creates an SSH private key.
+Needs to ensure it will be accepted by the host to sync from, either by sending its public key to the mine or by generating an SSH client certificate if configured.

 ``certbot.sync_certs.package``